Categories

 • Great bars in Christchurch that locals love: Rascal High Street, gin gin (cocktails and food), Cellar Door, and O.G.B Bar & Cocktail Bar.

-• Bars with live music: 12 Bar, Embankment Tavern, and darkroom.
+• Live music: 12 Bar, Embankment Tavern, and darkroom.

 UNIQUE LANDMARKS TO VISIT